 Setting Up Microsoft As Your Mail Service Provider

-WHMCS comes with the ability to send emails without any additional configuration usingPHP mail().
-While this works in many cases, other mail providers may give you a better experience and access to additional features.
+WHMCS can send emails without any additional configuration usingPHP mail().
+While this works in most cases, other mail providers may give you a better experience and access to additional features.

 To configure Microsoft, you will need to create an app in the Microsoft Azure® console and configure the mail provider in the Mail tab at Configuration > System Settings > General Settings.
 You must also set Friendly URLs in the General tab at Configuration > System Settings > General Settings to Full Friendly Rewrite or Friendly index.php.

-Next to Mail Provider, click Configure Mail Provider.
+2. Next to Mail Provider, click Configure Mail Provider.

-Select Microsoft as your Mail Provider.
+3. Select Microsoft for Mail Provider.

-Click the Copy icon next to Redirect URL.
+4. Click the Copy icon next to Redirect URL.

-Use this URL to create the necessary Microsoft Azure app.
+5. Use this URL to create the necessary Microsoft Azure app.
 For instructions, see Create your Microsoft Azure Application below.

-After you create your Microsoft Azure app, copy-and-paste the Application (client) ID and Client Secret from the Microsoft Azure console into the appropriate text boxes.
+6. After you create your Microsoft Azure app, copy-and-paste the Application (client) ID and Client Secret from the Microsoft Azure console into the appropriate text boxes.

-Click Connect.
+7. Click Connect.
 (Connection Token will be blank until you do this.)